 Arcadia School started life as a primary school opening in August 2016.
 Located in the Jumeirah Village Triangle area of Dubai, the school offers an enriched National Curriculum for England.
-From September 2020 it will launch a secondary section, located just across the square from the original primary section.
+From September 2020 the school launched a secondary section, located just across the square from the original primary section.

 The story so far...

-Originally established as the Arcadia Preparatory School, the recent (2019) change of name reflects the expansion plans which will see a Secondary section open across the square from the current primary school in February 2020, when it will offer places from FS1 to Year 7 (Year 7 students are currently accommodated within the original building) adding Year 8 in September 2020.
+Originally established as the Arcadia Preparatory School, the recent (2019) change of name reflects the expansion of the school into a Secondary section, now open across the square from the current primary school.
+At the time of writing, the school is open to Year 8, with plans to open right through to Year 13.

 Arcadia School has been a one of a kind project in many ways.
 There is no large corporate organisation behind it, but rather the school was a means to 'give back' for Indian businessman Mohan Valrani.
-Mr. Valrani's son, Nitin, is CEO of the venture.
-Principal Graham Beale was involved in the project from the drawing board and is clearly enormously personally invested in the school.
+Mr. Valrani's son, Navin, is CEO of the venture.

 Arcadia School describes itself as "a family school, owned and run by a family that is ever present and hands on, therefore, standards in teaching and teachers are high, there are no compromises on facilities or investment in children and parents.
 We make parents lives easier, with homework completed at school and monthly fee payments.
 Arcadia is a school that cares and listens and is reflective and of a similar standard to a private school in the UK."